dgraph-io/dgraph/wiki/content/deploy/index.md

 A clean exit of a single Dgraph Alpha node is initiated by running the following command on that node.
 {{% notice "warning" %}}This won't work if called from outside the server where Dgraph is running.
+You can specify a list or range of whitelisted IP addresses from which shutdown or other admin operations can be initiated using the `--whitelist` flag on `dgraph alpha`.
 {{% /notice %}}

 ```graphql